-NEW Palumba – Handcrafted wooden play toys for children, that have a Waldorf idea which includes arts and crafts for them to enjoy.
+Palumba – Handcrafted wooden play toys for children, that have a Waldorf idea which includes arts and crafts for them to enjoy.
 They also sell some clothing and furniture for children.

 Pebble: Hathay Bunano – With the goal to empower women and helping famlies in need live sustainably, each item is adorably hand crafted with some of the happiest looking toys that are knit to encourage play.
 Based in the UK.